had hoped that the Odessa

 passing month and year she sat there.
 The Odessa

 was built in 1970-74 in Newcastle, UK.

 *[But see this important footnote below.]
 She was 136 meters long, did 19 knots and carried 550 passengers and 265 crew.
 The Odessa was once the proud flagship of the Soviet cruise fleet, and, indeed, I remember it coming into Naples on a number of occasions in the 1980s.
 At the time, Soviet tourists were an oddity in Naples.
-One time I went down to the port to meet Viktor, a trombone-player pen-pal of on tour with the then Leningrad (now, St. Petersburg) Philharmonic.
+Once I went down to the port to meet Viktor, a trombone-player pen-pal of mine on tour with the then Leningrad (now, St. Petersburg) Philharmonic.
 He walked up smiling and wearing a watch on each wrist.
 He had been waylaid by a dockside vendor, but he seemed content and I'm sure the vendor was.
 (I heard later that both watches gave up the ghost halfway through the second movement of Shostakovitch's 5th symphony later that evening.)
 Anyway, Viktor had arrived on the good ship, Odessa.

 *footnote added on April 13, 2019.
 I have received this from George Wells: